-- Public bodies or bodies governed by public law (according to the definition of the Directive 2014/24/EU). - Private institutions - International organisations acting under national or international law within the scope of public procurement, and usually do not contribute to the overall project activities.
+- Public bodies or bodies governed by public law (according to the definition of the Directive 2014/24/EU). - Private institutions - International organisations acting under national or international law

 Project partners other than the LP are legally based in one of the eligible regions of the Interreg Euro-MED Programme cooperation area or in a region outside the cooperation area belonging to an EU Member State.